DFE-Digital/find-information-about-academies-and-trusts/docs/test-approach.md

 Our application is designed to support Microsoft Edge and Google Chrome laptop/PC users.

-**Automated** - by default all Playwright tests are run across multiple browsers.
+**Automated** - by default all Cypress tests are run against Google Chrome in CI.
 Note that automated tests can only check the functionality of a page and will not spot visual differences between browsers.

 **Manual** - exploratory testing on Google Chrome and Microsoft Edge to ensure there are no visual differences between browsers.